ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/msk/index.md

 ## Prerequisites

-We assume you are familiar with the Amazon MSK and Confluent Platform, specifically Kafka Connect.
+- You are familiar with the Amazon MSK and Confluent Platform, specifically Kafka Connect.
 We recommend the Amazon MSK [Getting Started guide](https://docs.aws.amazon.com/msk/latest/developerguide/getting-started.html) and [MSK Connect guide](https://docs.aws.amazon.com/msk/latest/developerguide/msk-connect.html).
+- The MSK broker is publicly accessible.
+See the [Public Access](https://docs.aws.amazon.com/msk/latest/developerguide/public-access.html) section of the Developer Guide.
 ## The official Kafka connector from ClickHouse with Amazon MSK

 ### Steps